LavValNeit/omnifood-responsive-layout/README.md

 # Omnifood Simple Layout

-This is simple example of responsive layout build with clear css without pre-processors.
+This is simple example of responsive layout built with clear css without pre-processors.

+Use this link to see the site: https://lavvalneit-omnifood.netlify.app/